Cornell-MAE-UG/spring-2025-portfolio-Chinmay-Mangalgi/_projects/2025-mae3270-wrench-finalproject.md

 </figure>

 <p>
-  The FEM strain at the gauge location is approximately 1502&nbsp;με (microstrain), which agrees well with the theoretical bending-strain prediction from hand calculations.
+  The FEM strain at the gauge location is approximately 1502&nbsp;με (microstrain), which alings with the theoretical bending-strain prediction from hand calculations.
 </p>